 Mile 32.46 – Marble Left: River Left.
 This camp can be accessed from either the top of the pool (best at high water) or below the small cliff which gives camp a great view of Marble Rapid.

 Mile 32.49 – Marble Creek Rapid: Class III.
 The weak-point in this wave is just left of center at all flows.
 Often times, the surfing here is great and offers eddy access and makes for a great time if camping at Upper Marble Camp.
-Click here for a detailed description.
+Learn more about Marble Creek Rapid.

 Mile 32.72 – Mable Right: River Right.
 This picturesque sandy beach requires a relatively strong pull-in to break through the eddy line.
 At medium and higher flows, be sure to aim high.
 If your group is bigger, save the beach for your kitchen and camp up in the trees.

 Mile 33.07 – Ski Jump: Class III.
 This can be a challenging class IV at very high flows or a fun class II low water maneuver.
-Click here for a detailed description.
+Learn more about Ski Jump Rapid.

 Mile 33.67 – Sunflower Hotsprings: River Right.
 Be ready to share one of the most scenic riverside hot springs around.
 Perched on a rock outcropping there are pools of varying size and temperature, including a hot water shower at the base of the cliff.
-Click here for a detailed description.
+Learn more about Sunflower Hotsprings.